Weak sculpting, uneven fabric, poor lighting density, and incorrect facial proportions can weaken the visitor experience and the venue's presentation.

 What is the difference between a lantern manufacturer and a lantern exporter?

 A lantern manufacturer controls design translation, production, inspection, and packing.
-A lantern exporter may help with shipping and coordination, but buyers should confirm whether the exporter controls the actual factory work and quality records.
+A lantern exporter may help with shipping and coordination, but the project team should confirm whether the exporter controls the actual factory work and quality records.

 Send your concept, deadline, venue, and target size.
-We can help you evaluate whether the project should be built as lantern sculptures, animated displays, commercial holiday lighting, zoo lantern festival scenes, or a complete custom lantern installation.
+We can help you evaluate whether the project should be built as lantern sculptures, animated displays, commercial holiday lighting, weather-proof theme park lanterns, zoo lantern festival scenes, or a complete custom lantern installation.